Sidney Catlin Partridge: Bishop

-He was decorated as a Knight of the Order of the Dannebrog following his marriage to the daughter of the Danish consul general at San Francisco on November 27, 1901.
-In 1911, he was elected Bishop of West Missouri and was installed on June 27, 1911.
+He was decorated as a Knight of the Order of the Dannebrog following his marriage to Agnes Laura Louisa Simpson (1877-1954), the daughter of the Danish consul general at San Francisco on November 27, 1901.
+She was the daughter of Captain John Simpson (1840-1905) and Amalia Barbara Jeanette Ortved Simpson (1851-1921).
+In 1911, he was elected Bishop of West Missouri and was enthroned in Grace Church, now Grace and Holy Trinity Cathedral, on June 27, 1911.
 He was a bishop associate of the American Branch of the Confraternity of the Blessed Sacrament.
 On June 12, 1928, Rev. Partridge offered the invocation at the opening of the 1928 Republican National Convention in Kansas City.

-He died in Kansas City, Missouri due to double lobar pneumonia.
+He died in Kansas City, Missouri, due to double lobar pneumonia.
 He was buried in Forest Hill Calvary Cemetery in Kansas City, Missouri.